HackTricks-wiki/hacktricks/windows-hardening/active-directory-methodology/abusing-ad-mssql.md

 #Look for MSSQL links of an accessible instance
 Get-SQLServerLink -Instance dcorp-mssql -Verbose #Check for DatabaseLinkd > 0

-#Crawl trusted links, starting form the given one (the user being used by the MSSQL instance is also specified)
+#Crawl trusted links, starting from the given one (the user being used by the MSSQL instance is also specified)
 Get-SQLServerLinkCrawl -Instance mssql-srv.domain.local -Verbose

 #If you are sysadmin in some trusted link you can enable xp_cmdshell with: